 Many older handsets came with their own operating systems and therefore had different personalities.
 Some had games, some didn't, some had chunky little aerials to fiddle with, and it was always, always possible to work out which way up they were in your pocket by feel alone.

-We miss the days when phones weren't all homogenised into the same form factor by the one huge factory in China that makes everything, so here are the five finest phones that made us love them by being different and proud of it.
+We miss the days when phones weren't all homogenised into the same form factor by the one huge factory in China that makes everything, so here are the seven finest phones that made us love them by being different and proud of it.

 - Year: 1999